Img

 What is it?

-The Reggio Emilia philosophy is an approach unrivaled in its ability to encourage growth from its students.
+The Reggio Emilia approach is unrivaled in its ability to encourage growth from its students.
 Teachers are taught to value students as capable and resilient, no matter their challenges, and to always guide with intention.
 Children are encouraged to build upon their own interests and paths while still furthering their basic skills, such as collaboration, problem-solving, and emotional intelligence.
 This is done mainly by implementing a curriculum based on the seven principles of Reggio Emilia:

 Children can construct their own learning — Children are the main initiators of their learning process and should be treated as active collaborators in their education.